Bringing Home a New Adoption/Foster

 5. If there is lunging, growling, snapping, or if you feel unsafe, please call the shelter for immediate assistance at 413-781-1484 xt.
 2.

-If you're unsure about identifying resource-guarding, or if you have questions about the information on this page, please reach out for assistance here.
+If you have questions about the information on this page, please reach out for assistance here.